Statutory Surveillance revalidation

 - I have accessed the latest version of the RCVS Code of Professional Conduct and refreshed my knowledge of the following sections: Clinical Governance and Certification.

-- My signature is uploaded, is clear and correct.
+- My signature is uploaded and is both clear and correct.
 (You can check your signature by downloading a certificate of authorisation.
-If you need to update your signature you can replace the one you originally uploaded.)
+If you need to update your signature you can replace the one you originally uploaded by going to the 'Update details' section.)

 If you are considering completing a PgC then you should complete the full OCQ(V) - SS instead of the revalidation course.